-On Tuesday, November 5, the Board of Supervisors unanimously approved placing a parcel tax initiative on the March, 2020 ballot to fund the new Marin Wildfire Prevention Authority.
+On Tuesday, November 5, the Board of Supervisors unanimously approved placing Measure C on the March, 2020 ballot to fund the new Marin Wildfire Prevention Authority.
 For information check out marinwildfire.org.
 It includes a video of the presentation; the MWPA text, details on process, jurisdictions and background.

 Since July, fire chiefs have conducted over 50 public informational meetings in communities throughout Marin to collect community input on the proposed coordinated wildfire prevention and preparedness initiative.
 Seventeen public agencies responsible for fire services, who have taxing authority in Marin, have joined the MWPA and support placing a countywide parcel tax on the March 2020 ballot to fund the identified wildfire preparedness, prevention and mitigation efforts.